aws-samples/aws-route53-weighted-alb-waf/README.md

 The project includes a [monitor](stacks/weighted_alb_with_waf/resources/lambda/orchestrator/app/monitor) package that is composed of a [Monitor](stacks/weighted_alb_with_waf/resources/lambda/orchestrator/app/monitor/monitor.py) lambda and an [Integrity Enforcer](stacks/weighted_alb_with_waf/resources/lambda/orchestrator/app/monitor/integrity_enforcer.py) lambda.

-These two lambdas execute according to a regular [CloudWatch Events schedule](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and will attept to remediate misconfigurations within the project.
+These two lambdas execute according to a regular [CloudWatch Events schedule](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and will attempt to remediate misconfigurations within the project.

 You can test this functionality by performing any of the following actions: